findthefunction/findthefunction/README.md

 ## About Me

 Hello!
-I'm **Christopher**, a software developer passionate about open-source projects, Linux and managing data in creative and visually interactives ways.
+I'm **Christopher**, a full stack developer, passionate about open-source projects, Linux and managing data in creative and visually interactives ways.
+**Terminal is my safe place.**

 ### Skills
 - Programming Languages: